Label-Assemble: Leveraging Multiple Datasets with Partial Labels: Abstract

 \section{Abstract}

-The success of deep learning relies heavily on large and diverse datasets with extensive labels, but we often only have access to several small datasets associated with partial labels.
-In this paper, we start a new initiative, ``Label-Assemble'', that aims to unleash the full potential of partially labeled data from an assembly of public datasets.
-Technically, we introduce a new dynamic adapter to encode different visual tasks, which addresses the challenges of incomparable, heterogeneous, or even conflicting labeling protocols.
-We also employ pseudo-labeling and consistency constraints to harness data with missing labels and to mitigate the domain gap across datasets.
-From rigorous evaluations on \emph{three} natural imaging and \emph{six} medical imaging tasks, we discover that learning from ``negative examples'' facilitates both classification and segmentation of classes of interest.
-This sheds new light on the computer-aided diagnosis of rare diseases and emerging pandemics, wherein ``positive examples'' are hard to collect, yet ``negative examples'' are relatively easier to assemble.
-Apart from exceeding prior arts in the ChestXray benchmark, our model is particularly strong in identifying diseases of minority classes, yielding over $3$-point improvement on average.
-Remarkably, when using existing partial labels, our model performance is on-par with that using full labels, eliminating the need for an additional 40\% of annotation costs.
-Code will be made available at \href{https://github.com/MrGiovanni/LabelAssemble}{https://github.com/MrGiovanni/LabelAssemble}.
+The success of deep learning relies heavily on large labeled datasets, but we often only have access to several small datasets associated with partial labels.
+To address this problem, we propose a new initiative, ``Label-Assemble'', that aims to unleash the full potential of partial labels from an assembly of public datasets.
+We discovered that learning from negative examples facilitates both computer-aided disease diagnosis and detection.
+This discovery will be particularly crucial in novel disease diagnosis, where positive examples are hard to collect, yet negative examples are relatively easier to assemble.
+For example, assembling existing labels from NIH ChestX-ray14 (available since 2017) significantly improves the accuracy of COVID-19 diagnosis from 96.3\% to 99.3\%.
+In addition to diagnosis, assembling labels can also improve disease detection, \eg the detection of pancreatic ductal adenocarcinoma (PDAC) can greatly benefit from leveraging the labels of Cysts and PanNets (two other types of pancreatic abnormalities), increasing sensitivity from 52.1\% to 84.0\% while maintaining a high specificity of 98.0\%.
+Code is available \href{https://github.com/MrGiovanni/LabelAssemble}{here}.